 |Now let's look at the other major features of those curves.|

 |1.
 Eventually, after the specimen have been elongated to some final value indicated by the star, all specimen fracture as shown before.
 This is just an expression of the first law of materials science that we will encounter in full glory presently.|

-the C45 type seems to be much harder in the
+or aluminum, while the C45 type seems to be much harder

-sense that you have to apply far more stress to elongate it a few percent
+in the sense that you have to apply far more stress to elongate it a few percent permanently

 You know, of course, that there are different kinds of steel with respect to hardness from what you know or have heard about swords.
 The question then is if there is some kind of relation between hardness and what we have here.